ScottLogic/Technology-Carbon-Standard/pages/information/paas.md

 ---

 # Platform as a Service (PaaS)
-Platform as a service is touched on in the Cloud section and refers to a service that provides a way to host front end sites and provide a backend API (often including data storage) without having to manage infrastructure and machines (VM or Physical).
+Platform as a service is touched on in the Cloud section and refers to a service a way to run apps without having to manage infrastructure and machines (VM or Physical).
+This can include both backend apps (including storage in some cases) and hosting for front end web pages/apps.
 Examples include:

 * Heroku
 * AWS Lambda and Azure Functions (elements of IaaS in these)